rhellwege/Mazer/README.md

 - [ ] Kruskal generation
 - [ ] Dijkstra
 - [ ] Astar
-- [ ] make it so there is only one gif including generation and solving
+- [ ] Add an option to seperate gifs into maze generation and solve